LLM-Assisted Op-Amp Behavioral-Level Design via Agentic Human-Mimicking Reasoning: Proposed Approaches

 \subsubsection{\textbf{Approximate PZ extraction from TF}}

-The intermediate TF above is overly complex to analyze directly.
-The agent usually simplifies the TF to extract approximate yet traceable PZs.
-This step specifically exemplifies human-like reasoning.
-To ensure the validity of simplifications, the agent often introduces \textbf{\emph{extra constraints (cons.)}}, except for reductions that can be safely performed based on variable bounds alone.
+The TF above is too complex to analyze directly.
+The agent usually simplifies the TF first and then extracts approximate yet traceable PZ formulas.
+This step specifically exemplifies human-like reasoning with implicit intuitions and experiences such as why some terms can be simplified or even omitted but other terms should be retained, how to determine the threshold of simplification, etc. Facing such implicit reasoning rationale, the agent is guided to introduce \textbf{\emph{extra cons.}} to ensure the validity of simplifications.
+This conditional factorization process can be formalized by the following expression, where the polynomial is approximated from Eq.~\eqref{eq:general_tf} into a root-extracted form:

-\textbf{\emph{$\bullet$ Coefficient simplification:}} The agent performs necessary simplifications on polynomial coefficients based on variable bounds to facilitate subsequent root-finding.
-Specifically, the agent is required to estimate coefficient ranges based on variable bounds.
-If extra constraints are needed to justify a simplification, they are recorded as \textbf{\textit{extra constraints A}}.